ada-ros/tutorial-aeic21/Exercises.md

 High Water Mark:  425
 ```

 If you experience difficulties setting up the environment, or do not have an Ubuntu base system, there are a couple of alternatives you may try.
-These alternatives are described next.
+These alternatives are described in the "Alternatives" section.

 ### Extra tools

+A few useful packages are left out by the ros2 install desktop installation.

+1. Install extra packages by running:
-TODO: sudo apt install ros-foxy-rqt*
+   1. `sudo apt install ros-foxy-rqt* ros-foxy-webots-ros2
+2. Source the `setup.bash` script again to include these packages:
+   1. `source /opt/ros/foxy/setup.bash`
+3. Install the *Webots* simulator by running (ensure you have a few GBs of free space beforehand):
+   1. ros2 launch webots_ros2_epuck robot_launch.py
+      * You'll receive a prompt asking to install the simulator at a default location.
+After accepting, a large download will occur.
+After the installation, a simulator window should open if everything was installed correctly.
+You can close this window before continuing.

 ### Alternatives: gitpod

 GitPod is a remote development environment that allows to run VSCode in a browser, with a particular environment generated with Docker underneath.
-This approach serves for the first exercises, that do not require visualization.
+This approach serves for the first exercises, that do not require graphical windows.
 For this reason, it is recommended as a last resort for this tutorial, or as a temporary measure while the previous instructions are completed.

 The gitpod service is free for open source projects, but it requires an account on Github/Gitlab/Bitbucket.